FonziePants/adventofcode/README.md

 ## The challenges

 ### Day 1
 I chose to use Python because I haven't used it in 16 years (2004!!) and everybody seems to love it these days.
-Turns out, I still dislike loosely typed languages.
+Turns out, I still dislike dynamically typed languages.
 Additionally, the fact that the built-in `sort()` method mutates the object it's used on instead of returning a copy also threw me for a loop.
 [Thank goodness for stackoverflow and the time and head-bangings it saves](https://stackoverflow.com/questions/7301110/why-does-return-list-sort-return-none-not-the-list).

 I wavered between using a dictionary/hashmap data structure, where I could calculate the expected addend and do a lookup, versus iterating through loops and risking worst-case O(n<sup>2</sup>) performance.
 Ultimately, I opted for the loops if only because I was re-learning Python on the fly and I wanted to go to bed on time.